schubbydoo/ghosthost/docs/ghosthost_prd.md

 **Web Interface:**

 * Accessible at `ghosthost.local:8000`
-* Volume configuration
+* Volume configuration and showing the current setting
-* Cooldown period configuration
+* Cooldown period after main.py completes configuration.
+Should show the current value.
-* Choosing the audio file to be played ( in /SoundFiles)
+* Choosing the audio file to be played ( in /SoundFiles).
+This should also include the complimentary .json timestamp file.
+It also should show the current setting.
-* Audio file management (upload/delete)
+* Audio & timestamp file management (upload/delete)
 * WiFi network selection and password configuration
+* Network configuration section should include the ability to choose from available networks, add/delete from a list of My Networks.
+See the attached image for reference.

 **Network Management:**